lseparatio/zai-clock-in-software/README.md

 Welcome, this project is
 this project is a clock in software for small business

+This project is a MVP.
+In future versions will be changed in a SAAS model app and will be integrated with full payroll, automatic HMRC submissions, mobile apps and many more.

 See this project on live enviroment on GitHub Pages here: <https://zai-clock-in-software.herokuapp.com/>